 People want their homes to be vibrant, plush or simple depending on their taste.
 However, having a peaceful home where you can get a good night’s sleep is an universal desire.
 Peace is a state of mind that is directly linked to the energy of the space we live in.
 Buddha statues are one of the icons that help to bring in peace and harmony.
 The the question arises, where to keep Buddha statue in the house and why?

 The image of Gautam Buddha, the harbinger of Buddhism, has inspired art and sculpture for centuries.
 But with time, Buddha has transcended his role as a religious icon and become symbolic with inner peace.
 The image of Buddha is now both secular and versatile in terms of appeal.
 However, few people actually know the significance of the different poses of Buddha.
-And where where to place them for the best results.
+And where to place them and decorate them for the best results.

-Here is a guide to attract positive chi/qi (roughly translates to vital life force of an entity from Chinese) by placing the different forms of Buddha in your home.
+Here is a guide to attract positive chi/qi (roughly translates to the vital life force of an entity from Chinese) by placing the different forms of Buddha in your home.

 Where to Keep Buddha Statue in the House #1: Blessing or Protection Buddha

 This pose of Buddha seated with one hand raised in a blessing gesture has two meanings, and they are interrelated.
 The first is protection where the raised hand acts as a shield to keep out negativity and danger.
-The second meaning is overcome fear to be at peace with oneself.
+The second meaning is to overcome fear to be at peace with oneself.
 Being protected helps us overcome fear, which is an emotion that restricts our life.

 Where to put these: You can place this form of Buddha facing the main entrance of a home to keep disruptive elements at bay.